Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/manage.md

     ```

     This command generates a state file for the runtime group's entity
-    configuration.
-It looks something like this:
+    configuration that looks like this:

     ```yaml
     _format_version: "1.1"